bpriver_chain 0.11.0

 tiger run --taskLocation 'abc' --taskName 'tiger_sample.yaml'

-is head.
+run is head.

-and --taskName 'tiger_sample.yaml'
+--taskLocation 'abc' and --taskName 'tiger_sample.yaml' is option.

-There is no example, -log
+There is no example, -log is flag.

 Chain contains only Head, Option, and Flag.